How to configure mTLS

 of custom HTTP variables is discouraged by the HTTP development organization, Internet Engineering Task Force (IETF), since 2012 (RFC 6648).
 The IETF recommends using a simpleheader-name

-, which indicates the actual use of the variable, but which does not conflict with standard variables. - Make sure the Active switch is on.
+, which indicates the actual use of the variable, but which does not conflict with standard variables. - To add another variable, click the

 +